 3. Dieffenbachia

 The Dieffenbachia, or more commonly known as the Dumb Cane, is a beautiful perennial.
-Its simple appearance with alternating leaves and white spots and flecks make it an ideal plant to beautify your home.
+Its simple appearance with alternating leaves and white spots and flecks makes it an ideal plant to beautify your home.

 Unfortunately, this seemingly harmless plant can be dangerous to your pets (it’s also harmful to people) when accidentally ingested due to its proteolytic enzyme and insoluble calcium oxalates.